chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 There have been times where I prioritised my personal life over work.
 I still did my job but I wasn’t really optimising for career growth.
 It’s good to acknowledge this as an indicator because you may want to prioritise it higher or lower in different phases of your life.

-While I persnally consider this as a work-life balance indicator, you can to tweak it to fit what's important to you.
+While I personally consider this as a work-life balance indicator, you can to tweak it to fit what's important to you.
 It might be important for you to make a lot of money becuase you want to [FIRE](https://en.wikipedia.org/wiki/FIRE_movement) and if your job lets you optimise for that, it's a good choice for your life!
 Obviously limit this to a few years because not focusing on your health _will_ lead to burnout.

 ## Are these indicators equally important?